Roselands suburb profile

 Roselands rental market trends

-The rental market in Roselands has experienced moderate growth, with house rents increasing by 2.8% over the past year to $780 per week, while unit rents have seen a significant rise of 13.4% to $550 per week.
-This suburb offers a balanced mix of affordability and growth potential, making it an attractive option for both renters and investors.
+The rental market in Roselands is experiencing growth, with house rents increasing 9.0% over the past year to $850 per week, while unit rents have risen 12.1% to $600 per week.
+With its strategic location and ongoing development, Roselands offers promising opportunities for both renters and investors seeking a vibrant suburban lifestyle.

 Suburbs near Roselands